anyahush/sunrise-yoga/README.md

 #### Contact Form

 The contact form allows users to contact the studio regarding any questions, queries or issues.
 The form allows users to personalise the message, rather than predetermined options.
 The studio contact information is also provided incase a user would prefer to directly call or email the studio.

+### **Features Left to Implement**

+#### Events Page

+An events page will showcase what events and retreats are available.
+This allows users to explore other options to engage with the studio outwith the yoga classes.
+The events page would describe what is available, dates, price and an option to book.

+#### Testimonial Page

+A testimonial page will be dedicated to highlighting positive feedback of members and studio users.
+This page is important for encouraging new and existing users to attend and engage with the studio.
+Positive stories and anecdotes help users understand the impact the studio and yoga has had on people.

+#### Online Booking System

+An online booking system will allow the studio the manage attendees and bookings in advance of classes.
+It will also enable users to pre-book classes, so they can ensure they have a space.

+#### Online Membership Platform

+An online membership platform will allow the studio to expand what it can offer to users throught membership bundles, discounts and early-bird offers.
+For users, an online membership platform enables them to manage bookings, view their class history and access discounts and offers.

 ## Structure Plane